 This tutorial will show you how to show or hide the Most used list on the Start menu for your account or all users in Windows 11.

-The Start menu is comprised of three sections: Pinned, All apps, and Recommended ("Recently added" apps and recently opened items).
+The new scrollable Start Menu is comprised of three sections: Pinned, All apps, and Recommended.

 The Most used list at the top of the All apps list on the Start menu shows up to 6 of the user's most frequently used apps.